RobertLuptonTheGood/UncleBaiting/uncleBaiting.rst

     You may butt-in before the hands are passed (resulting in passing them two places in the direction that was set by the initial 4).

+5
+    A player who plays a 5 must point at the person they wish is to play next and say, "you"; in 10s mode, they must point at the person's left or right hand.
+    That is, after :math:`5_A`, if :math:`A` points at :math:`E` then play continues as :math:`X_E X_F X_A`;
+    it is permitted to point at yourself (but you still have to say "you" not "me").

+    N.b. we haven't tried this, and it may be too powerful.
+In that case, we could restrict it to red or black 5s, or only to butted-in 5s.

 6
     The direction of play reverses immediately, just as if you'd played a King.
 Then, after two more hands have been played it reverses again.
 In the simple case this means that play just goes backwards